-CARES Act Proceeds increased by \$2.1 million to \$14.8 million for the year ended December 31, 2021, as compared to 2020.
-The increase was mostly related to the additional proceeds related to the Payroll Support Extension Law and American Rescue Plan Act of 2021, which was enacted into law during 2021 and exhibited similar terms and provisions to the original Cares Act of 2020.
+No CARES Act Proceeds were received or recognized for the year ended December 31, 2022, as compared to \$14.8 million recognized during 2021.
+The amount recognized during 2021 was the result of the Payroll Support Extension Law and American Rescue Plan Act of 2021, which was enacted into law during 2021.